hyperupcall/blog/content/posts/web development a years reflection.md

 So I was reintroduced to programming during the fall of 2017.
 I was learning Java in my AP Computer Science A class.
 The class was another one of those "college-level" "advanced placement" (AP) classes, which actually became really fun near the end.

 You see, I was finishing up a really fun [final project](https://github.com/EanKeen/word-finder) (written in Java).
 It was basically an anagram finder, with a few extra features (including local multiplayer).
 I had so much fun making it.
 So much fun, that I had an urge to create another programming project.
+That's when I realized I loved programming, near the end of this Java class.

 I wanted to create some program that people could use without downloading Java, or any other software.
 Naturally, I turned to web programming.
 People would only need a link to my site - no downloading required!

 I did have a little experience with HTML and CSS, but that was [3 years](https://www.khanacademy.org/computer-programming/project-travel-webpage/5930419250659328) prior to the Java class.
 It was very basic knowledge, not even close to enough knowledge for me to execute a plan.